 International Air Transport Association (IATA)

-One of IATA’s areas of activity is ‘safety and security’, which includes communicable diseases in the aviation context.
+One of IATA’s areas of activities is ‘safety and security’, which includes communicable diseases in the aviation context.
 In the event of a communicable disease emergency, IATA aims to ensure the timely flow of accurate information to its members, the travelling public, and the industry as a whole.

-Based on their experience with SARS, IATA has produced an Emergency Response Plan and Action Checklist, for use by air carriers in the event of a public health emergency.
+Because of their experience with SARS, IATA has produced an Emergency Response Plan and Action Checklist, for use by air carriers in the event of a public health emergency.
 This includes a series of guidelines and best practices.